dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 To overcome shortcomings of Fast R-CNN, Grishick(again!) et al proposes faster architecture than previous attempts, hence the name Faster R-CNN.
 The introduce a Region Proposal Network (RPN) that shares full-image convolutional features with the detection network, thus enabling nearly cost-free region proposals(*finally*).
 An RPN is a fully convolutional network that simultaneously predicts object bounds and objectness scores at each position.
 The RPN is trained end-to-end to generate high-quality region proposals, which are used by Fast R-CNN for detection.
 Let's analyse the steps used in the algorithm:

-- In the first step, train the RPN.
-This network is initialized with an ImageNet-pre-trained model and fine-tuned end-to-end for the region proposal task.
-- In  the second  step, train a separate detection network by Fast R-CNN using the proposals generated by the step-1 RPN.
-This detection network is also initialized by the ImageNet pre-trained model.(At this point the two networks do not share convolutional layers)
-- Use Fast R-CNN steps above to classify and localize objects
+- Input the image to CNN to produce fixed feature map
+- Extracted feature map is sent to two different network: RPN and Fast R-CNN
+- RPN uses features to predict region proposals
+- Once we have these region proposals it's just following Fast R-CNN algorithm where we want input, list of object proposals and input image

 <p align="center">
 <img src='/images/object_detection/fasterrcnn.png' />